MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

 * This GameObject's `OnPlayerSignIn` function will be called when the `SignInManager` detects a sign-in attempt has completed.
 * This GameObject's `OnPlayerSignOut` function will be called when the `SignInManager` detects a sign-out.

-The event functions in your GameObject must have a return type and parameters to match the function type called by the SignInManager.
+The event functions in your GameObject must have a return type and parameters that match the function type called by the SignInManager.
-Both the `OnPlayerSignIn` and `OnPlayerSignOut` are void functions which need an `XboxLiveUser`, `XboxLiveAuthStatus`, and a string as their parameters.
+Both the `OnPlayerSignIn` and `OnPlayerSignOut` are functions that return void and take the parameters `XboxLiveUser`, `XboxLiveAuthStatus`, and an error string.

-The shell of your functions may look like the following:
+The shell of your sign-in and sign-out functions look like the following:

 ```csharp
 using Microsoft.Xbox.Services;